Exploring the Best Colorado 14ers Close to Denver: Discovering the Magnificence of Grays and Torreys Peak

 One of the most iconic animals you may come across is the Rocky Mountain goat.
 These sure-footed creatures are well adapted to the rugged terrain and can often be seen scaling the steep slopes with ease.
 Keep an eye out for their distinctive white fur and impressive horns.

-See also Discover the Best Time for Waterfall Hikes in Colorado
+See also When is the Best Time to Backpack in Colorado?

 Other common wildlife sightings include marmots, pikas, and various bird species.
 Marmots are large, ground-dwelling rodents known for their whistling calls and curious nature.
 Pikas, on the other hand, are small mammals that resemble a cross between a rabbit and a mouse.
 They are often found in rocky areas, where they build haypiles to store food for the winter.